ovh/docs/pages/cloud/nutanix/01-global-high-level-doc/guide.en-ie.md

 Once the cluster is delivered, OVHcloud provides you with a FQDN for your cluster.

 Acces to Prism Central is available under `https://<fqdn>:9440`.
 This access is provided through the load balancer.

 ## Go further

+If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](https://www.ovhcloud.com/en-ie/professional-services/) to get a quote and ask our Professional Services experts for a custom analysis of your project.

 Join our community of users on <https://community.ovh.com/en/>.